TVHC is now offering FREE COVID-19 testing to uninsured/underinsured community members who think they may have COVID-19 or been exposed to the virus.

 To learn about how to donate to TVHC during the COVID-19 pandemic, please click here.

 Updated April 6, 2020

 Tiburcio Vasquez Health Center (TVHC) is working diligently to protect the health and safety of our patients, staff, and community members from the spread of Coronavirus Disease 2019 (COVID-19).

 Information regarding COVID-19 is rapidly evolving.
-To help us stay up to date, we have begun holding daily site meetings and drills for COVID-19 with the purpose of sharing the most current information and best practices as released by the CDC, State, and Local Public Health Agencies.
+To help us stay up to date, we have begun holding daily site meetings and drills for COVID-19 with the purpose of sharing the most current information and best practices as released by the Center for Disease Control (CDC), State, and Local Public Health Agencies.

 In our efforts to slow the spread of COVID-19, we are asking patients who think they may have contracted the virus to call before walking into a clinic.